Recently, I have been revisiting Solidity, consolidating the finer details, and writing "WTF Solidity" tutorials for newbies.

 - Assign part of return values: Components can be left out.
 In the following code, we only assign the return value

-, but not_ number
+_bool2, but not_ numberand_array:

 Verify on Remix